If you're going freelance, then you should be careful about how you spend your money when setting things up.

 Voice/video chats or messaging is freely available via Google Hangouts, making all types of client communication or group collaborating super simple, regardless of where your contacts are located or what devices they use.
 Even better, it's completely free.

 This is HD video conferencing and collaboration made easy.
-Save on travel costs and/or work from anywhere in the world, while staying in touch with your clients and collaborators.
+Save on travel costs and work from anywhere in the world, while staying in touch with your clients and collaborators.
 You can even share a broadcast view of your desktop or a specific app, especially helpful if you need to talk someone through a project.

 If you're firing out email updates to new and existing clients and you want to win their business, you'll want to ensure you're sending professional-looking mailers.
 Mailchimp is the perfect solution, and it's free if you have less than 2,000 subscribers and send less than 12,000 emails per month.

-When you freelance, social media will definitely become an essential medium to network, market yourself and stay in touch with what's happening in the world.
+When you freelance, social media become an essential medium to network, market yourself and stay in touch with what's happening in the world.
 But using sites such as Twitter and Facebook independently can become time-consuming.
 What you need is a helpful tool to manage your social media all in one place.
 Cue our next lot of suggestions.

 Hootsuite is a social media dashboard that helps you monitor and maintain your profiles across a range of different social networks.
-Find and flag up potential sales leads, schedule tweets and updates to run at optimised times throughout the day, and keep a track of how much traffic your social media efforts are generating.
+Find and flag up potential sales leads, schedule tweets and updates to run at optimised times throughout the day, and keep track of how much traffic your social media efforts are generating.
 The free version lets you manage up to five social profiles.

 Probably one of the most expensive solutions on the market, but still worthy of a mention, SproutSocial offers powerful social media management and marketing, all under one roof.
 It helps you create an exceptional experience across all your networks, whether it's engagement, publishing or analytics.
 If it's good enough for Stanford University, it's good enough for us.

-SocialOomph is worthy of a mention because it helps to eliminate manual time-consuming processes with your social networks.
+SocialOomph is worthy of a mention because it helps to eliminate time-consuming manual processes with your social networks.
 For instance, for a small monthly fee, you can automate your DMs to new followers on Twitter.
-One handy tip is to make this direct message friendly and welcoming, but to include a link to your website or online portfolio.
+One handy tip is to make this direct message friendly and welcoming but to include a link to your website or online portfolio.

 Customer Relationship Management